The Consequences of Removing a Protected Tree and How to Avoid them

 What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permissions, you could face massive fines or even prison.
+If you do work on a protected tree without the proper permissions, you could face significant fines, and possibly even jail time.

-You can appeal an appeal of a TPO or preservation decision if it is unjustified.
-You will have to provide evidence to support your case and show why you believe that the TPO or order to preserve isn’t necessary.
+Yes, you are able to appeal an appeal of a TPO or preservation order if it is unjustified.
+However, you will need be able to present evidence to back your argument and demonstrate your argument as to why you believe that the TPO or preservation order isn’t needed.

-It is against the law to remove a protected tree without obtaining the necessary permissions.
-If you need the tree to be removed, you will need to seek permission from the council and provide proof to back your claim.
+It is against the law to remove a protected tree without obtaining the required permissions.
+If you require the tree to be removed it is necessary to request permission and submit evidence to support your case.

 Conclusion

-To conclude, knowing if the tree is protected is a vital step in ensuring that any tree work legally completed.
-By understanding the different types of protection and the best way to identify them to ensure you are acting within the law and protecting the trees you care for.
-If you’re unsure of the protection status of the tree you are in charge of, we suggest seeking professional advice from an experienced tree expert, such as Blacktown Aborist.
-Our experienced arborists can advise you regarding the status of protection of your trees and walk you through the necessary steps to ensure that you are complying with the laws.
-With our knowledge and dedication to provide high-quality tree services We can assist you to maintain the beauty and worth of your trees.
-Contact us today at 0480 024 267 to schedule a appointment, and let us help you ensure that your trees are protected and healthy.
+To conclude, knowing if trees are protected is an essential step to ensure that tree work is legally completed.
+If you know the various types of protection, and knowing how to check for them it is possible to be sure that you are acting within the law and are protecting the trees in your care.
+If you’re unsure of the protection status of a tree, we recommend seeking professional advice from a reputable tree specialist like Blacktown Aborist.
+Our arborists are experienced and will be able to inform you regarding the status of protection of your trees, and will guide you through the required steps to ensure that you are complying with the laws.
+With our expertise and commitment to providing top-quality tree care, we can help you preserve the beauty and worth of your trees.
+Call us now by calling 0480 024 267 to schedule a consultation and let us help you keep your trees protected and healthy.